tristanHessell/mess-around/README.md

 - I am using `@semantic-release` to facilitate CHANGELOG, package versioning and releases.
 - Normally this would be done through CI, but that doesn't exist yet.
 - This will change one this codebase uses CI.
+- This is also an application for me to play around with and releasing is not something I plan on ever doing